 When introduced correctly, rewards can go a long way in supporting building a learning culture.
-Employees who have successfully learned new skills and abilities should be recognised – this can encourage others to follow suit.
+Therefore, employees who are successfully learning new skills and abilities should gain recognition – this can encourage others to follow suit.
 Include learning when evaluating performance, create a merit board, and show your teams how important their development is to the business.

 5 – Personalise the training

 Implement Learning Pathways for each employee to ensure the training is the right training for them.
-By setting individual learning goals and developing a plan to achieve them, your employees will be more engaged in the process of learning.
-It no longer is about completing a course.
-It’s about the big picture and supporting your employees to help them reach their goals.
+Therefore, by setting individual learning goals and developing a plan to achieve them, your employees will be more engaged in the process of learning.
+In other words, it is no longer about completing a course.
+Instead, it’s about the big picture and supporting your employees to help them reach their goals.

 7 – Ask for feedback

-The best way to improve anything is to gather feedback.
-You want to know how your employees feel about their learning and development.
+The best way to improve anything is to gather feedback because you want to know how your employees feel about their learning and development.
 Is the training relevant to them?
-Is it utilised in their day to day?
-What improvements can be made?
+Is it a utility in their day to day?
+What can you do to improve?

-Learning isn’t something that needs to be scheduled – it’s an ongoing commitment to recognise opportunity, knowledge gaps, and reflection.
+Learning isn’t something that needs to be scheduled, instead, it’s an ongoing commitment to recognise opportunity, knowledge gaps, and reflection.
 It then requires action to convert that to a learning moment.
 Having this philosophy as part of your built-in organisational learning culture can ensure long term success for both your business and employees.

 In conclusion, to learn more about how dita Solutions can assist you in creating a culture of workplace learning in your business, start your free trial of dita Learning today.